ntampellini/TSCoDe/docs/operators_keywords.rst

    (slower but best).
 It is letter constraints-aware and will constrain the specified distances.
 Generates a new ``molecule_mtd_confs.xyz`` file with the crest-optimized conformers.
 The default level is GFN2//GFN-FF (see CREST docs).
+   It is also possible to pass a charge attribute for the molecule via molecule-line 'charge' attribute (mtd> molecule.xyz 4A 8A charge=-1).

 -  ``neb>`` - Allows the use of the TSCoDe NEB procedure on external structures, useful if working with calculators that do not natively integrate such methods (*i.e.* Gaussian).